DiscoverAtlanta.com homepage

 Check out Lucy’s Market, Buttery ATL, Fresh Market and Whole Foods Market.

-Jo Ann Haden-Miller is a seasoned and active member of Atlanta’s civic, cultural and hospitality communities – and loves living in the city, near Atlanta’s BeltLine and along the Peachtree Corridor.
+Jo Ann Haden-Miller is a seasoned and active member of Atlanta’s civic, cultural and hospitality communities – and loves living in the city, near Atlanta’s Beltline and along the Peachtree Corridor.

 Discover More